mushroomlabs/django-activitypub-toolkit/docs/pages/howtos/index.md

 database migrations required for the toolkit's models.

 ## Federation Tasks

+**[Working with Reference-Based Relationships](reference_based_relationships.md)** - Use ReferenceField and RelatedContextField to work with federated data structures without requiring persistence.

 **[Federate Existing Content](federate_existing_content.md)** - Add
 federation capabilities to your existing Django models and content.